Daniel Brustlein: Personal life

 The 1940 Census shows that Brustlein was then living in a New York apartment with his mother, Louise.
 It is possible that she had recently come to live with him since reports of his travels as late as 1939 do not show her as a companion.
 Louise Brustlein's age is given as 63 and her presumptive year of birth is thus 1877.
 She would have been about 26 when Brustlein was born.
 Sometime on or before December 1938 Brustlein met his future wife, Janice Biala, who was then living with Ford Madox Ford.
 An acquaintance of Ford's remembered meeting Brustlein at a New Year's Eve party she and Ford gave in a Manhattan apartment where they were then staying.
 The acquaintance wrote that Brustlein, whom she knew only as "Alain," was an Alsatian ("or maybe Luxembourger") with red hair.
 Brustlein and Biala were both artists, both Francophiles, and both by nature outgoing and sociable.
 They were friends with many of the same people, mostly in the Parisian and New York art communities.
 Willem de Kooning, then a struggling young artist, became a close friend whom Brustlein and Biala would nurse when ill and to whom Brustlein would provide financial support.
 Two years later, on July 11, 1942, Brustlein and Biala married in New York and the following year they hosted a wedding lunch for de Kooning and his new wife Elaine, herself an artist.
 They lived in New York during the war years and, while retaining U.S. citizenship, in 1947 they moved to Paris where they reunited with friends in the artist community.

 In 1949 Brustlein and Biala began renting places in Gladstone, New Jersey, during their periodic returns to the United States and in 1953 they purchased a farmhouse in the Peapack area of Gladstone, New Jersey.
-That year de Kooning insisted that Brustlein join the members-only club that he and other artists of the New York School had founded to discuss topics related to the art movement which would become known as abstract expressionism.
+That year de Kooning insisted that Brustlein join the members-only club that he and other artists of the New York School had founded to discuss topics related to the art movement that would become known as abstract expressionism.